amyquinton/drawdown-sdg/README.md

 ### Analysis

-[drawdown-sdgs.Rmd][13] here has the code we used to for the analysis, pull requests welcome.
+[drawdown-sdgs.Rmd][13] has the code we used to for the analysis, pull requests welcome.

 [1]: https://sustainabledevelopment.un.org/sdgs
 [2]: https://www.drawdown.org